 Applies to brimonidine / timolol ophthalmic: ophthalmic solution

-Check with your doctor immediately if any of the following side effects occur while taking brimonidine / timolol ophthalmic:More common
+You should check with your doctor immediately if any of these side effects occur when taking brimonidine / timolol ophthalmic:More common

 - Burning, dry, or itching eyes